 Speech & Language Pathologists

-(An itinerant) School Audiologist supports our students who have hearing impairments and provides the hearing assistive technology that is needed to meet their needs.
-They also provide staff training, professional development and consultation as well direct services to students in self-advocacy, and the use of hearing assistive technology for the hearing impaired.
+An itinerant School Audiologist supports our students who have hearing impairments and provides the hearing assistive technology that is needed to meet their needs.
+They also provide staff training, professional development, and consultation as well as direct services to students in self-advocacy, and the use of hearing assistive technology for the hearing impaired.

 Itinerant Vision Specialists support students and teachers through consultation and direct services to help students to access the school and classroom environment.